freeCodeCamp/freeCodeCamp/guide/english/css/css3-at-media-rule/index.md

 * screen (Used for computers, phones, tablets, etc.)
 * speech (Used for accessibility devices such as screenreader that narate the contents of a webpage)

-Media queries are used for all sorts of purporses as they allow many differnet media features.
+Media queries are used for all sorts of purposes as they allow many differnet media features.
 One of the most common uses of a Media query is to make a web page responsive; meaning it will behave differently based on the screen size.

 An example media query is as follows: